The Collection of Mrs. John L. Marion Is Anchored by Post-War American Masterpieces that Speak to Anne’ Marion’’s Extraordinary Life and Work

 AMERICAN VISIONARY: FINE JEWELS FROM THE COLLECTION OF MRS. JOHN L. MARION

-In addition to a dedicated auction for Mrs. Marion’s fine art collection, Sotheby’s will also hold a dedicated online sale of her superb jewelry.
-As with the masterworks of 20th century American art she acquired with her husband, Mrs. Marion’s appreciation for American-made design extends to her jewelry collection, boasting signature pieces by Verdura, Andrew Clunn, and most notably, David Webb.
+In addition to a dedicated auction for Mrs. John L. Marion’s fine art collection, Sotheby’s will also hold a dedicated online sale of her superb jewelry.
+As with the masterworks of 20th century American art she acquired with her husband, Mrs. John L. Marion’s appreciation for American-made design extends to her jewelry collection, boasting signature pieces by Verdura, Andrew Clunn, and most notably, David Webb.
 Color abounds with turquoise, tourmaline, and aquamarine appearing alongside sapphires, emeralds, and rubies in highly sculptural gold mountings.
-Mrs. Marion’s jewels are a rich reflection of her bold personality, both strong in presence and style, acting as the perfect complement to her role as influential hostess and philanthropist.
+Mrs. John L. Marion’s jewels are a rich reflection of her bold personality, both strong in presence and style, acting as the perfect complement to her role as influential hostess and philanthropist.